 After ending her decades-long marriage, Janice went back to school to attain her Diploma of Applied Psychology and Counselling.

-“My passion is to help others who are experiencing the multiple significant losses associated with religious de-conversion.
+“My passion is to help others who are experiencing the multiple significant losses associated with religious de-conversion and religious trauma syndrome.
 My own journey could have been easier if I had been able to connect with even one other person who had walked away from their faith and built a healthy life afterward.”

 These painful experiences influenced Janice to develop the Divorcing Religion Workshop so that others could gain knowledge and tools to help with their own journey out of fundamentalist religions.